Breakfast Egg muffins are the perfect healthy, low carb, portable breakfast. Change them up with different cheeses, vegetables and seasonings.

-- In a large bowl, whisk together the eggs, yogurt, salt, garlic powder, onion powder, red pepper flakes, black pepper and coconut flour.
+- In a medium bowl, whisk together the eggs, black pepper and red pepper flakes.

-- With a fork, mix in the cheese and onions.
+- With a rubber spatula, mix in the cheese and onions.

 - Fill the prepared muffin cups, almost to the edge.

-- Bake 30-35 minutes, or until muffins are set, puffed and lightly browned, and a toothpick inserted in center comes out clean.
+- Bake until the breakfast egg muffins are set, puffed and lightly browned, and a toothpick inserted in center comes out clean, about 20 minutes.

-- Allow the egg muffins to cool for 5 minutes until easier to handle, then remove to a wire rack.
+- Allow the breakfast egg muffins to cool for 5 minutes before enjoying.